Uatilla/42Porto_MiniRT/README.md

 # miniRT

-Is a 42-school project about implementing a raytracing alogorithm in c.
+Is a 42-school project about implementing a raytracing algorithm in c.
-The main goal of the project is to proaf that we can implement any matematics or physics formula whitout beeing a matematition.
+The main goal of the project is to prove that we can implement any mathematics or physics formula without being a mathematician.

-the miniRT is out first ray tracer coded in C, normed and humble but functionnal.
+the miniRT is our first ray tracer coded in C, normed and humble but functional.

 # Credits